Esther 7

 Notes

-In verse 4, Esther echoes the exact language of Haman's decree from Esther 3:13: לְהַשְׁמִיד לַהֲרוֹג וּלְאַבֵּד ("to destroy, to kill, and to annihilate").
-By quoting the decree's own words, Esther forces the king to hear the horror of what he authorized.
+In verse 4, Esther echoes the language of Haman's decree from Esther 3:13: לְהַשְׁמִיד לַהֲרוֹג וּלְאַבֵּד ("to destroy, to kill, and to annihilate").
+By quoting the decree's own words, Esther forces the king to hear what he authorized.
 The verb נִמְכַּרְנוּ ("we have been sold") uses commercial language that may allude to the ten thousand talents of silver Haman offered the king (Esther 3:9).
-Esther then adds a remarkable qualifier: if they had merely been sold into slavery, she would have kept silent, because even that lesser evil would not justify troubling the king.
-The Hebrew of the final clause is notoriously difficult: כִּי אֵין הַצָּר שֹׁוֶה בְּנֵזֶק הַמֶּלֶךְ has been variously rendered as "the enemy is not worth the king's loss" or "the affliction would not justify disturbing the king."
-The word נֵזֶק ("damage, loss") is a rare term, appearing only here in the Hebrew Bible, which adds to the interpretive challenge.
-The overall effect of Esther's statement is clear: she is telling the king that the threat is so extreme that she has no choice but to speak, even at the risk of being a burden.
+Esther then adds a striking qualifier: if they had merely been sold into slavery, she would have kept silent, because even that lesser evil would not justify troubling the king.
+The Hebrew of the final clause is difficult: כִּי אֵין הַצָּר שֹׁוֶה בְּנֵזֶק הַמֶּלֶךְ has been variously rendered as "the enemy is not worth the king's loss" or "the affliction would not justify disturbing the king."
+The word נֵזֶק ("damage, loss") is a rare term, appearing only here in the Hebrew Bible, which adds to the interpretive difficulty.
+Some scholars read הַצָּר here not as "the affliction/distress" but as "the adversary" -- that is, Haman himself.
+On this reading, Esther is saying something like "the adversary is not worth the king's loss," quietly pointing to Haman as the source of the trouble even before she names him in verse 6.
+This double meaning -- where צָר can denote both "distress" and "adversary/oppressor" -- may be deliberate, allowing Esther's words to work on two levels at once.
+Whatever the precise rendering, Esther's meaning is clear: the threat is so severe that she has no choice but to speak, even at the risk of burdening the king.

-The king's response in verse 5 is explosive.
+The king's response in verse 5 is immediate.
 The Hebrew is emphatic: מִי הוּא זֶה וְאֵי זֶה הוּא ("Who is he, this one?
 And where is he, this one?").
 The doubling of demonstrative pronouns conveys outrage and disbelief.
 The phrase אֲשֶׁר מְלָאוֹ לִבּוֹ ("whose heart has filled him") -- literally, "whom his heart has filled" -- portrays the perpetrator as someone consumed by arrogance and malice.
 The king is demanding a name.

 Haman's reaction is immediate: וְהָמָן נִבְעַת ("and Haman was terrified").
-The verb בָּעַת ("to be terrified, to be overwhelmed with sudden fear") conveys not anxiety but sheer panic.
-In a single moment, the man who held the power of life and death over an entire people is reduced to helpless terror.
+The verb בָּעַת ("to be terrified, to be overwhelmed with sudden fear") conveys not anxiety but panic.
+In a single moment, the man who held the power of life and death over an entire people is reduced to terror.

 The King's Fury and Haman's Desperate Plea (vv.
 7-8)